Reconstructing a user activity timeline from the USN journal

 BasicInfoChange | Close \Users\<u>\Downloads\<file>

-Putting it together: a daily timeline
+Putting it together: the daily timeline recipe

 The recipe for a "what did the user do today" report: